Walking Control Based on Step Timing Adaptation: Appendix B: Viability in the lateral direction

 \section{Appendix B: Viability in the lateral direction}

-Since in the lateral direction the feasible area for stepping is not symmetric with respect to the stance foot (due to self collision), the maximum allowable DCM offsets for outward and inward directions are different.
-It should be noted that we use outward for the direction that the legs are prone to experience a self collision, and inward for the opposite direction.
-We hypothesis that the maximum allowable DCM offsets in these directions are:
+In the lateral direction, the feasible area for stepping is not symmetric with respect to the stance foot due to self collision.
+The maximum allowable DCM offsets for outward and inward directions are then different.
+Here we call outward direction the one where the legs can experience a self collision, and inward for the opposite direction.
+The maximum allowable DCM offsets in these directions are

-To show that these values exactly split state space into the viable and non-viable parts, we again investigate the situations where the DCM offsets are less or more than these values for both outward and inward directions.
-We conduct this analysis for the case where the right foot is stance, while for the other case the same results are obtained.

-Considering a DCM offset more (less) than the value in (\ref{app_DCM_all_1}) for outward direction at the start of a step (where the right foot is stance) as:
+To show that these values exactly split the state space into the viable and non-viable parts, we again consider the situations where the DCM offsets are less or more than these values for both outward and inward directions.
+We conduct this analysis for the case where the right foot is stance (the same results directly follow for the other cases).
+Considering a DCM offset more (less) than the value in (\ref{app_DCM_all_1}) for the outward direction at the start of a step

-the minimum feasible DCM offset at the end of this step ($b_{y,T}$) is obtained taking a step with the minimum step width (for avoiding self collision) at the minimum step time using (\ref{app_final_value}):
+the minimum feasible DCM offset at the end of this step ($b_{y,T}$) is obtained taking a step with the minimum step width (for avoiding self collision) at the minimum step time using (\ref{app_final_value})

-Using this value as the DCM offset at the start of next step, and taking a step with the maximum step width at the minimum step time yield the minimum feasible DCM offset of the next step:
+Using this value as the DCM offset at the start of next step, and taking a step with the maximum step width at the minimum step time yield the minimum feasible DCM offset of the next step